-4. Experimental evaluation
+5. Experimental evaluation

-A popular set of benchmarks has been used to measure the performance of QA systems, i.e., the questions of the sets of the latest three editions of the QALD (Question Answering over Linked Data) annual contest [4].
+A popular set of benchmarks has been used to measure the performance of QA systems, i.e., the questions of the sets of the latest three editions of the QALD (Question Answering over Linked Data) annual contest [5].
 The benchmarks consist of sets of NL questions, each associated with a gold standard query in SPARQL, representing the translation of the question.
 The accuracy of the systems participating in the contest is measured by comparing the results obtained by the gold standard queries with the results obtained by the systems.
-We assessed the performances of CANaLI on both the questions over the general DBpedia KB [1], used in the challenges held since 2013, and the questions over the specialized KBs MusicBrainz [6] and 3 biomedical KBs: DrugBank [7], Diseasome [8], and SIDER [9].
-The results obtained on each question the benchmarks are reported in [10].
+We assessed the performances of CANaLI on both the questions over the general DBpedia KB [1], used in the challenges held since 2013, and the questions over the specialized KBs MusicBrainz [7] and 3 biomedical KBs: DrugBank [8], Diseasome [9], and SIDER [10].
 We report here the results obtained on DBpedia questions of QALD-6, biomedical questions of QALD-4, and MusicBrainz questions of QALD-3.
-In Fig. 9, the column 'Proc.' shows the total number of questions for which the systems provided an answer; 'Rec.', 'Prec.'. and 'F-1' show the average recall, precision, and F-1 score, respectively, ignoring the questions that the
+In Fig. 9, the column 'Proc.' shows the total number of questions for which the systems provided an answer; 'Rec.', 'Prec.'. and 'F-1' show the average recall, precision, and F-1 score, respectively, ignoring the questions that the system is unable to understand and process.
+The final column ('F-1 global') reports the global F-score, computed assuming that the recall, precision, and F-score are 0 on questions the system is unable to process.